UAVWorks/tenguai/tengu/guis/tengu_modeller/README.md

 # The latest operations.

+- **21 jun 2017** Redone the rendering of "Sprout".
+Choice of type and rotation angle for the "Sprout".
 - **20 jun 2017** Moving the link together with the task.
 Changing execution mode for the element.
 - **19 jun 2017** Stoping of the create link process by escape key.
 The noses for the arrows.
 - **18 jun 2017** ANDor, ORer elements.
 Changing of the task name.
 Remade painting method.
 Creating a link (not completed).